 Jasmine blends beautifully with bergamot, sweet orange, sandalwood, frankincense, geranium, rose, cardamom, and helichrysum.

-Jasmine essential oil (Jasminum grandiflorum) is an aromatic extract obtained from the flowers of a flowering vine or shrub in the Oleaceae family, native to South Asia and regions of the Middle East.
+Jasmine absolute essential oil (Jasminum grandiflorum) is an aromatic extract obtained from the flowers of a flowering vine or shrub in the Oleaceae family, native to South Asia and regions of the Middle East.
 It is known for its rich, floral, exotic, and sweet with soft fruit and indolic depth. and is used in aromatherapy, body oils, and perfume or home blends depending on the material.

 Jasmine flowers have been cherished for centuries in perfumery, adornment, and aromatic ritual.
 The concentrated extract is now used in perfumery, body oils, and select diffuser blends where its lush floral character can be appreciated in very small amounts.